We’ve all had it happen: A negative comment on a Facebook Page post glares at you from the screen.

-Our first instinct (or at least, mine) is to hide the negative comment or somehow bury it, so it won’t hurt the post or my business, (especially in this age where social media reputation weighs so heavily).
+Our first instinct (or at least, mine) is to hide the negative comment or somehow bury it, so it won’t hurt the post or my business.
 We do, after all, have the option to hide comments on Facebook.

 So, should you actually hide comments on your Facebook Page?